An Integrative Approach to Therapy: Tending Mind, Body & Spirit

 Tuning the human instrument with curiosity and compassion.

-Mind: Our self-concept is informed by our earliest relational impressions, beginning with primary caregivers and evolving through formative friendships and romantic partnerships.
-Dysfunction in the childhood home, combined with both overt and subtle trauma, can lead to a fragmentation of the Self as a means of psychological survival.
-When left unattended over time, these experiences often contribute to instability in the mind, shaped by self-deprecating beliefs, anger, grief, and anxiety.
-Tending the mind thus becomes a practice of gently disentangling cognitive distortions that have been unintentionally reinforced, allowing for increased self-esteem, emotional flexibility, and the rewriting of a more honest, compassionate inner narrative.
+Mind: Our self-concept is informed by our earliest relational impressions, beginning with our primary caregivers and evolving through formative friendships and romantic partnerships.
+The quality of these relationships renders the limbic brain, the seat of our emotions, and influences our personal narratives in the neocortex, where language manifests.
+Dysfunctional relationships combined with both overt and subtle trauma lead to the fragmentation of the Self as a means of psychological survival.
+When left unattended, the fragments of the Self — or the selves — contribute to instability in the mind, usually in the form of self-deprecating beliefs, anxiety, perfectionism, anger, shame, rebellion, and people-pleasing.
+Tending the mind thus becomes a practice of gently disentangling the Self from the selves, providing a path toward coherence.

 Soul: At an introductory level, soul can be understood as the power of the breath and its movement in and out of the body.
 The ancient Greeks referred to the diaphragm—the primary muscle of respiration—as Phren, recognizing it as an intersection of mind, spirit, and heart consciousness.
 How we breathe directly informs our capacity to regulate the nervous system, quiet the “monkey mind,” and return to the body.
 A chronic disconnection from the breath often reflects a deep entanglement with mental overactivation, which can perpetuate anxiety and contribute to chronic pain.
 Re-establishing a conscious relationship with the breath becomes a gateway to presence, regulation, and inner coherence.